 A look at the daemon plugin example

-Writing a daemon plugin is straight forward: grab the source, cd into the plugin directory and copy the daemon plugin example.
+directory and copy the daemon plugin example.
 Edit the structure that describes the plugin.
 The manual has more details.

 Among others, the structure lists an init (daemon_example_plugin_init) and a deinit (daemon_example_plugin_deinit) function of the plugin.
-The init function is called when the plugin is loaded into the server during startup or using INSTALL PLUGIN.
+The init function is called when the plugin is loaded into the server during startup or using INSTALL PLUGIN

 King Brian’s init function is below.
 It opens a log file and starts a heartbeat thread to fill the log.